How our work with teachers impacts schools

 Our direct work with teachers and school leaders influences the opportunities and experiences available to young people in schools, through improved curriculum and whole school offer.

 Supported teachers return to their schools more able to bring about change.
-In many cases they also work with other schools, which in turn benefit from their changed skills, knowledge, attitude and motivation.Researching our impact on schools
+In many cases they also work with other schools, which in turn benefit from their changed skills, knowledge, attitude and motivation.As a result of our work, schools have adopted a changed attitude towards art and culture - increasing focus and commitment across both teaching staff and management.
+Schools have reported increased knowledge and understanding of the benefits of the arts and cultural capital for young people and have developed stronger policies to support this work.

 Improved service offering